Strongly regular graph

 Such a strongly regular graph is denoted by srg(v, k, λ, μ).
 Its complement graph is also strongly regular: it is an srg(v, v − k − 1, v − 2 − 2k + μ, v − 2k + λ).

-A strongly regular graph is a distance-regular graph with diameter 2 whenever μ is non-zero.
-It is a locally linear graph whenever λ = 1.
+If a graph G is strongly regular with μ > 0, then G is distance-regular with diameter 2.
+Likewise, if G is strongly regular with λ = 1, then it is locally linear.

 Etymology

 A strongly regular graph is denoted as an srg(v, k, λ, μ) in the literature.
 By convention, graphs which satisfy the definition trivially are excluded from detailed studies and lists of strongly regular graphs.
 These include the disjoint union of one or more equal-sized complete graphs, and their complements, the complete multipartite graphs with equal-sized independent sets.

 Andries Brouwer and Hendrik van Maldeghem (see #References) use an alternate but fully equivalent definition of a strongly regular graph based on spectral graph theory: a strongly regular graph is a finite regular graph that has exactly three eigenvalues, only one of which is equal to the degree k, of multiplicity 1.
 This automatically rules out fully connected graphs (which have only two distinct eigenvalues, not three) and disconnected graphs (for which the multiplicity of the degree k is equal to the number of different connected components, which would therefore exceed one).
 Much of the literature, including Brouwer, refers to the larger eigenvalue as r (with multiplicity f) and the smaller one as s (with multiplicity g).